Retinal vs retinol: why it’s stronger and how to use it

 What retinal is and how it differs from retinol

-Conversion pathway and clinical potency
+Conversion chain and clinical potency

 Retinal and acne: antibacterial activity